UniverseCitiz3n/UniverseCitiz3n.github.io/_posts/2021-04-15-Azure-workbook.md

 ![azure11]({{ site.url }}{{ site.baseurl }}/assets/images/posts/2021-04-15/azure11.png)

 Another great feature of `azure workbooks` is that you can create actions within report!
-Lets say that you want to select device on list and take a quick look on it in Intune console.
+Lets say that you want to select device on a list and take a quick look on it in Intune console.

 YES YOU CAN 😁

 Start with modifying query section to allow it to export data as parameters: